PasaLab/PGA/readme.md

 ## Introduction
-The implementation of the paper "Simple and Efficient Partial Graph Adversarial Attack: A New Perspective", under the setting of Graph Global Attack, treats different nodes differently to perform more efficient adversarial attacks.
+The implementation of the paper "Simple and Efficient Partial Graph Adversarial Attack: A New Perspective", under the setting of global attack, treats different nodes differently to perform more efficient adversarial attacks.

 ## Main Structure